LucindaInnes/lri-rotation/README.md

 samtools index output/aln.bam output/aln.bai
 genomeCoverageBed -ibam output/aln.bam > output/aln_coverage.txt
 ```
 I wrote another script which will run through a directory of input folders and run the script on each folder.
-You input 1) the directory of input folders and 2) the reference genome.
+You input 1) the directory of input folders, 2) the first script and 3) the reference genome.

 ```
 source ~/.bashrc

 cd $1

-for DIR in */; do sbatch ~/truncated_samples/gen_scripts/mapping.sh $DIR $2; done
+for DIR in */; do sbatch $2 $DIR $3; done
 ```

 ### Step 6: Analysis